Ogden Glazer + Schaefer is a proud affiliate member of the Wisconsin Brewers Guild and the Wisconsin Winery Association.

 Wisconsin is one of the best places in the world for food and beverage companies.
 Agriculture is a cornerstone of our economy, and value-added agriculture is central to the continued development of the industry.
 We believe in sustainable and regenerative agriculture; we believe in sustainable and regenerative businesses.
 We not only believe in your triple bottom line, but we believe in ours, too.

 Wisconsin is synonymous with beer; our clients include numerous breweries, wineries, meaderies, distilleries, and alcohol-producers of all types.
 Our attorneys are recognized experts in state and federal alcohol regulation (article: A Web of Regulations: Starting a Brewery).
-We can make sure you get help with your brewery, winery, or spirits license and get through your label approvals.
+We can make sure you get help with your brewery, winery, or spirits permits and licenses and get through your label or recipe approvals.
+We work regularly with the TTB, DOR, and municipalities to get your product in front of customers.

 Producers, Distributors, RetailersOur Food and Beverage Practice